 According to experts, the number of COVID-19 patients will continue to rise.
-The expected increment in cases is because there is no more obligatory quarantine, and the economy is being reopened.
+The expected increment in cases is because there is no more obligatory quarantine, and the economy is reopening.

 Phase one of the new El Salvador Hospital.

-Bukele, during the inauguration, said that during this phase, 400 intensive care units or ICU beds of two types were put together.
-These ICU beds are definitely going to be needed; three months ago, the country had only 30 ICU beds.
+Bukele said that during this phase, 400 intensive care units or ICU beds of two types were put together.
+These ICU beds are definitely going to be needed; three months ago, the country had less than 100 ICU beds.

-My point of view on the new El Salvador Hospital.
+My point of view on the new Hospital El Salvador.

-My point of view is that President Bukele did the right thing investing in this hospital; some of you might disagree on my point of view.
+My point of view is that President Bukele did the right thing investing in this hospital; some of you might disagree with me.

 The opposition is claiming that the construction of this hospital is a sign of corruption.
 The FMLN and ARENA are insisting that President Bukele and his administration are mishandling funds related to this hospital.